-- 91. An IP may decide that it is the best outcome for creditors if the failed firm continues to trade.
+- 96. An IP may decide that it is the best outcome for creditors if the failed firm continues to trade.
 We expect an IP to be aware that continuing to trade may mean using FCA authorisation and registration, and, if this is the case, that the firm must remain authorised or registered until the firm ceases to be carrying out regulated activities.
-When FCA authorisation or registration is no longer required, the IP should cancel the firm's authorisation or registration by liaising with us (see below). - 92.
-We would expect firms to tell us if they were continuing to trade while in an insolvency process and consider the impact on relevant funds.
+When FCA authorisation or registration is no longer required, the IP should cancel the firm's authorisation or registration by liaising with us (see below). - 97.
+We would expect an IP to tell us if they were continuing to cause the firm to trade while in an insolvency process and consider the impact on relevant funds.
 They should consider how any continued trading impacts on the asset pool and ensure that any relevant funds received post failure are held separately.
 IPs should be aware of any requirements and make sure that they maintain the firm's organisational arrangements to comply with them.
+If the firm has retail customers, we expect IPs to conduct the affairs of the firm in a way that is compatible with the Consumer Duty.